realworldocaml/book/book/garbage-collector/README.md

 mark stack can only grow to a certain size, after which the GC can no longer recurse into intermediate values since it has nowhere to store them while it follows their fields.
 This is known as mark stack *overflow* and a process called _pruning_ begins.

-During a prune the mark stack is scanned and using the address of each block the corresponding heap chunk is retrieved.
-The start and end redarkening ranges in the heap chunk's header are updated, if necessary, to include the address.
+Pruning empties the mark stack entirely, summarising the addresses of each block as start and end ranges in each heap chunk header.
-This process is continued until the mark stack is empty.

 Later in the marking process when the mark stack is empty it is replenished by *redarkening* the heap.
 This starts at the first heap chunk (by address) that